KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

   ] .
 ```

-As the sixth step, we started with implementing a transformation of the source data into RDF.
+As the sixth step, we started with implementing a transformation of the source data to RDF.
-We transformed the input XML data to RDF/XML via an XSL transformation followed by SPARQL Update operations for post-processing.
+We converted the input XML data into RDF/XML via an XSL transformation followed by SPARQL Update operations for post-processing.
-The resulting data was tested by the CQs in SHACL.
+The resulting data was tested by the CQs implemented in SHACL.
 We automated the data processing and test execution by a script based on Jena command-line tools.^[<https://jena.apache.org/documentation/tools>]
 Given that this is a small knowledge graph of around 10 thousand RDF triples, we validated it as a whole.
-So, in the end, we joined steps six and seven (transformation and validation) into one automated process.

-The final step of the proposed method, the eighth step, is about refactoring artefacts.
+The final step of the proposed method is about refactoring artefacts.
 Our development work proceeded in several iterations guided by continuous feedback from the script for data transformation and validation.
 When the knowledge graph satisfied the CQs, we continued with refactoring the semantic artefacts we created.
 For example, we wanted to avoid blank nodes to make the process deterministic, so we improved the XSL transformation to generate IRIs instead.